rakshitha123/TemperatureForecasting/README.md

 # TemperatureForecasting

-This repository contains the experiments of our recent study related to the optimisation of Air Conditioning (AC) systems which is online available at: [https://arxiv.org/abs/2006.15296](https://arxiv.org/abs/2006.15296).
+This repository contains the experiments of our recent study related to the optimisation of Air Conditioning (AC) systems which is published at the [IEEE Access](https://doi.org/10.1109/ACCESS.2022.3142174).
 In this work, we introduce a deep learning framework that trains across time series that can forecast the temperatures of a future period directly where a particular room is unoccupied and optimises the setpoints of the room.
 In contrast to traditional forecasting approaches that build isolated models to predict each series, our framework uses global Recurrent Neural Network (RNN) models that are trained with a set of relatively short temperature series, allowing the models to learn the cross-series information.
 The predicted temperatures were then used to define the optimal thermal setpoints to be used inside the room during the unoccupied periods.